patrcoff/isecapipy/CONTRIBUTIONS.md

 Which will create a prompt looking like the below image which is helpful when jumping between terminal windows:

 ![Prompt with venv description](/docs_imgs/venv_with_prompt.PNG "venv w. prompt")

+Once you've configured your virtual environment as desired, install the development requirements prior to beginning any changes to the project to ensure pre-commits will work.
+This may save time later.

+    python -m pip install -r dev-requirements.txt

+(The above assumes you are currently within the isecapipy project root)

  ## Pre-commit